REGISTRATION

 Please call us if you need to cancel, so that we may contact others on our wait list.

-If you require special accommodations, please let us know at least two weeks in advance by calling the program manager at 630-649-1147.
-Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service or activity of the District, should contact the ADA Coordinator at Voice: 630-232-5921 or 630-232-5980, TTY Relay: 800-526-0844, e-mail at ada@kaneforest.com or mail at 1996 S. Kirk Rd., Ste.
+Please let us know at least two weeks in advance by calling the program manager at 630-444-3191.
+Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service or activity of the District, should contact the ADA Coordinator at Voice: 630-444-3950 or 630-232-5980, TTY Relay: 800-526-0844, email at ada@kaneforest.com or mail at 1996 S. Kirk Rd., Ste.
 320, Geneva, IL 60134, as soon as possible, but no later than 72 hours before the scheduled event.

 Have you attended a recent nature program by the Forest Preserve District of Kane County?
 Tell us how we did.
 Fill-out our online Nature Program Evaluation.
 There, you can rate our performance as well as our facilities, suggest future program topics, subscribe to The TreeLine newsletter, and more.

 Join a librarian from the St. Charles Public Library for read-aloud stories, finger plays, songs, and more during this fun program for children from infancy through age 5.
 If the weather is mild, we'll take the activities outdoors!
-Stay and enjoy the interactive exhibits in the Nature Center following the program and grab a take-home craft to continue the fun at your own house.
-For the grand finale of your storytime experience, head out to a nearby LeRoy Oakes Forest Preserve trail to read a second book on the StoryWalk®!
+Stay and enjoy the interactive exhibits in the Nature Center, following the program.
+For the grand finale of your storytime experience, head outside to read a second book along the StoryWalk®!
 No registration required.

 Creek Bend Nature Center